 8 Eat right & Sleep right – obvious but rejuvenative sleep helps the body heal.
 Good food powers the body.

 7 Parental support – we sacrifice too!
-Time and emotional support, a ton of it!
+Time, money and of course emotional support, a ton of it!

 6 Strength & Agility training – really helpful and offers a change of scenery for the kids.

-5 Financial Support – it’s expensive all of this travel, meals, gas, tournaments etc etc etc.
+5 Financial Support – it’s expensive all the airfare, hotel, meals, gas, tournaments etc etc etc.

-2 Hoops clinic – if you can find a local hoops clinic where the child can work on her skills development, this is huge.
+2 Hoops clinic – if you can find a local hoops clinic where the child can work on her skill development, this is huge.

 1 Child wants to do it!!!
 In the end the child has to be all in.
-It’s about them right?
+It’s about them right not you!

 For me, I enjoy it.
-What else am I going do?
+What else am I going to do?
 I have three kids and a wife I love so this is a great outlet for all of us to spend time together with something we all enjoy.
+We laugh, talk and explore the country on all of our road trips.
+It’s really a ton of fun.
+The majority of parents are nice.
+SOme are ah%$#s but that’s with anything in life.
 This time together is fleeting so make the most of it.
 Not always easy, granted, but there are ups and downs in everything in life which is why sports act as a great teacher of life lessons.

 Bye for now!